Mechanism of action of aspirin

 Aspirin causes several different effects in the body, mainly the reduction of inflammation, analgesia (relief of pain), the prevention of clotting, and the reduction of fever.
 Much of this is believed to be due to decreased production of prostaglandins and TXA2.
 Aspirin's ability to suppress the production of prostaglandins and thromboxanes is due to its irreversible inactivation of the cyclooxygenase (COX) enzyme.
 Cyclooxygenase is required for prostaglandin and thromboxane synthesis.
 Aspirin acts as an acetylating agent where an acetyl group is covalently attached to a serine residue in the active site of the COX enzyme.
-This makes aspirin different from other NSAIDs (such as diclofenac and ibuprofen), which are reversible inhibitors.
+This makes aspirin different from other NSAIDs (such as diclofenac and ibuprofen), which are reversible inhibitors; aspirin creates an allosteric change in the structure of the COX enzyme.
 However, other effects of aspirin, such as uncoupling oxidative phosphorylation in mitochondria, and the modulation of signaling through NF-κB, are also being investigated.
 Some of its effects are like those of salicylic acid, which is not an acetylating agent.